By Colin Cummins

 “It was at this point, that I learned my birth mom’s name and that she had another child, that was not placed for adoption,” explained Maddy, “Knowing that there was another child out there that was my sibling was tough.
 It was like (audible groan) I just want to hang out with someone else so bad!”

 Maddy held onto this information through her most formative years, navigating the halls of her high school without a care in the world.
-She performed in her school’s show choir, participated in theatre, was a member of the high school Comedy Team and even worked in-character at Conner Prairie, an interactive history park where she played the role of young, colonial woman.
-She was, by all accounts, a completely normal and happy-go-lucky teenager.
+She performed in her school’s show choir, participated in theatre, was a member of the high school Comedy Team and even worked in-character at Conner Prairie, an interactive history park where she played the role of a young, colonial woman.
+She was, by all accounts, a completely normal, happy-go-lucky teenager.

 In the Spring of 2014, Maddy graduated from high school and that Fall she would move to Bloomington, Indiana to attend Indiana University.
 Like most young adults about to begin their journey into adulthood, Maddy began to wonder about her past, again.